As road maps out of lockdown start to come into play across the UK music groups can start to think about performing publicly again.

 Step four – talk to your stakeholders

-Once your committee understand what your options are and you have decided you want to put on a concert, and can do so safely, you can start to speak to the people you need to make that happen.
+Once your committee understand what your options are and you have decided you want to put on an in-person public event, and can do so safely, you can start to speak to the people you need to make that happen.

 A quick survey of your mailing list to gauge how they feel about attending events will give you an idea of the sorts of numbers you can expect to get, to help inform your planning.
 You don’t have to provide huge detail about safety measure in place; at this stage it’s about understanding if they would be comfortable attending, and what would make them feel comfortable.
 Online tools like Google forms or SurveyMonkey (free for 10 questions or fewer) can help with this.
 Consider quick phone calls for those who aren’t online.

-We anticipate most musicians will be keen to start performing again, but being clear about your plans and COVID secure measures should be part of your discussions with them from the start, in fact it is mandatory that you consult with your performers before going ahead with plans.
+Professionals (promoting groups): So far most professional musicians have been keen to start performing again, but being clear about your plans and COVID-19 secure measures should be part of your discussions with them from the start, in fact it is mandatory that you consult with your performers before going ahead with plans.